rumorsou/Tensor-based_k-TTC_Search/TETree/TETree-special-optimized/README_special.md

    `python ./hpu_extension/setup.py install`

-3. Prepare the dataset and build the index (take facebook_truss_result.txt for example).
+3. Prepare the dataset and build the index (take facebook.txt for example).

   for TETree: